christian-arthur/ai-policy-advisor/README.md

 **Lightweight Option:**

 Google offers a smaller but still perfomant model worth sending data and policy questions for an additional perspective.
 [Gemma3](https://ollama.com/library/gemma3) is available in a 4 billion parameter version.
-Download:
+Download via your device's terminal:

 ```bash
 ollama pull gemma3:4b